REF-RAS/arm_commander/docs/API_OVERVIEW.md

 - Defining the workspace, collision objects, and custom frames of reference
 - Querying the status of the robot arm and the system

 This page provides an overview of the API.
-Refer to the API documentation pages for the details.
+Refer to the [Full API Documentation](https://REF-RAS.github.io/arm_commander/build/html/index.html)  for the details.

 ## Initialization and System Settings